kwameopareasiedu/react-simple-widgets/src/collection/object-view/usage.md

     -   If the second array is a `function`, the widget will pass each item along with its index to this function, and it should return the value to be displayed in the column

-    > For more information, see the [stories](../src/list/object-view/index.stories.tsx) for this
-    > widget

--   `splitRatio?: number = 0.3`
+-   `splitRatio?: number = 0.35`

     The width ratio of the label column to the value column.
 It ranges from 0 to 1

-## Usage

-A complete usage can be found in the [Storybook stories for this widget](../src/list/list-view/index.stories.tsx)
+-   `condensed?: boolean`

+    Indicates whether or not to reduce the space used in the table cells